isabella232/dynamic-media-classic.en-1/help/uploading-image-asset-or-vector.md

 role: User
 exl-id: 2ef78fe6-1e7c-4f48-86da-137ddaa55bbf
 ---
-# Upload an image asset or a vector asset{#uploading-an-image-asset-or-a-vector-asset}
+# Upload a raster image asset {#uploading-an-image-asset-or-a-vector-asset}

 Before you can upload an image asset, you first request a shared-secret key.
 You use this shared-secret key to retrieve an upload token.
-You then use the upload token to upload image assets or vector assets.
+You then use the upload token to upload raster image assets.

 >[!IMPORTANT]
 >
->Support for new or existing UGC vector image assets in Adobe Dynamic Media Classic will end on September 30, 2021.
+>Support for new or existing UGC vector assets in Adobe Dynamic Media Classic ended on September 30, 2021.

 ## Request a shared-secret key {#requesting-a-shared-secret-key}

-Request a *shared-secret key* by [using the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) In your support case, request a shared-secret key.
+Request a *shared-secret key* by [using the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In your support case, request a shared-secret key.

 In the email message, provide the company name that you want to use to upload image assets.
 After you receive the key from Adobe Dynamic Media Classic, save it locally for future use.